In the early industrial era, products were marked modestly,

 Sound Systems and RCA's Theatre

 Oasis is from a water cooler.
 Nutone from a maker of doorbells and fans.
 Körting, a radio.
-The origins of Diesel, Jet, Hostess, and Armstrong are a mystery.
+The origins of Jet, Hostess, and Armstrong are a mystery.